PedroAlvesTFX/PedroAlvesTFX/README.md

-- 👋 Hi, I’m Pedro Alves
+# 👋 Hi, I’m Pedro Alves from TFX
 - 👀 I’m interested in sustainability, nature's recovery,nature conservation, sustainable food production, tecnological support for previews subjects.
 - 🌱 I’m currently publishing my *Hydroponic home machine for balcony*...
 Complete solution from design to hardware and software.
 This repository has some draws of structure and pictures of final result.
-The system has been running for almost one year and is productioning tomatoes and spices (20 May 2020).
+The system has been running for almost one year and is productioning tomatoes and spices (20 May 2022).
+- Also trying to develop a aerospacial background in Brazil by publishing some hardware and software <a href=https://github.com/PedroAlvesTFX/Aerospace> here in github</a>.
 - 💞️ I’m looking to collaborate on sustainability, nature's recovery,nature conservation, sustainable food production, tecnological support for previews subjects.
 - 📫 How to reach me, pedro at tfx.eco.br